Planning application process

 Where do I start?

 Once you have established whether or not you require planning permission, the next stage is to fill in the relevant application form.
 Application forms are listed on a separate page, some are on this website, while other forms are available on the Planning Portal website.
 For a list of available online forms, see planning application forms.
-You can also collect forms from Mansion House reception in Penrith, or we can send you the forms you need by post.
 The forms have guidance notes attached to help you to make your planning application.
 If you have problems filling in the application form, or do not understand the guidance notes, just contact Development Management.

 After submitting the planning application, what happens next?